mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 ## Abilities and Adversaries

 An ability is a specific ATT&CK tactic/technique implementation which can be executed on running agents.
-Abilities will include the command(s) to run, the _platforms_ / _executors_ the commands can run on (ex: Windows / PowerShell), payloads to include, and a reference to a module to parse the output on the CALDERA server.
+Abilities will include the command(s) to run, the _platforms_ / _executors_ the commands can run on (ex: Windows / PowerShell), payloads to include, and a reference to a module to parse the output on the Caldera server.

 Adversary profiles are groups of abilities, representing the tactics, techniques, and procedures (TTPs) available to a threat actor.
 Adversary profiles are used when running an operation to determine which abilities will be executed.